groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/search/metadata/xls.en.md

     enable: true
     title: "About GroupDocs.Signature for .NET API"
     content: |
-        [GroupDocs.Signature for .NET](https://products.groupdocs.com/signature/net/) provides .NET API for processing documents using various signature types such as text, image, barcode, QR-code, stamp, form-field and metadata.
-Users can load, edit, validate, save, remove, preview and search digital signatures within PDF, Microsoft Word, Excel worksheets, PowerPoint presentations, Adobe Photoshop, metafiles and image file formats, with additional support for customizing signature properties as needed.
+        [GroupDocs.Signature for .NET](https://products.groupdocs.com/signature/net/) provides .NET API for processing documents using various signature types such as texts, images, digital certificates, barcodes, QR-codes, stamps or metadata.
+Users can add, delete, update, verify or search electronic signatures within PDFs, MS Word documents, MS Excel workbooks, MS PowerPoint presentations, Adobe Photoshop files and various image formats, with additional support for customizing signatures properties as needed.

 ############################# Steps ############################
 steps:
     enable: true
-    title_left: "How to search Metadata signatures in Xls"
+    title_left: "How to search for Metadata signatures in Xls"
     content_left: |
-        [GroupDocs.Signature for .NET](https://products.groupdocs.com/signature/net/) makes it easy for .NET developers to search Metadata signatures in Xls files from within their applications by implementing a few easy steps.
+        [GroupDocs.Signature for .NET](https://products.groupdocs.com/signature/net/) makes it easier for .NET developers to search for Metadata signatures in Xls files from their applications by implementing a few easy steps.

-        * Create new instance of Signature class and pass source document path as a constructor parameter.
+        * Create a new instance of Signature class and pass source document path as a constructor parameter.
-        * Instantiate the SearchOptions object according to your requirements and specify search options.
+        * Instantiate the SearchOptions object according to your requirements and specify searching options.
         * Call Search method of Signature class instance and pass SearchOptions to it.
+        * Process searching results accordingly to your demands.

     title_right: "System Requirements"
     content_right: |